 Navigating the world of marketing can be tricky enough when you are a small business.
 Add to that the unfamiliarity of marketing terms and things get even more difficult.
 But we have you covered!
 We’ve compiled a list of some basic marketing lingo to help you through the complex world of marketing and help you understand just what your marketing team is talking about.

-- Brand Voice is how you communicate your brand’s attitude through selection of words and presentation.
+- Brand Voice is how you communicate your brand’s attitude through a selection of words and presentation.
 It is important because it reflects a uniqueness in your brand and expresses your personality to your target audience.

 - Bounce rate is the percentage of people who arrive on your page and then leave without clicking on anything else.
 Bounce rate is an important thing to look at because a high bounce rate can result in lowered conversions.

-- Copy is a better known marketing term and is basic lingo.
+- Copy is a better-known marketing term and is basic lingo.
 Copy is very simply just the text on advertisements and publicity material.
 What you are reading right now is classified as copy for the blog.

-- Cost-per-lead, often referred to as CPL, is the cost needed for a marketing organization to acquire a lead.
+- Cost-per-lead often referred to as CPL, is the cost needed for a marketing organization to acquire a lead.
 CPL is an important metric to look at because you do not want an exponentially high cost-per-lead.